-On 10 August 2020, the Group's wholly-owned subsidiary, Langfang D&G (as the lender), has entered into a Convertible Bond agreement with Zhejiang Zhengfang Asphalt Concrete Technology Limited (the "Zhengfang ACT") (as the borrower).
-It is a wholly-owned subsidiary of Zhejiang Zhengfang Holding Limited, as a guarantor in the Convertible Bond agreement, a road construction company in Zhejiang, PRC which is an existing customer of Langfang D&G.
+On 10 August 2020, the Group's wholly owned subsidiary, Langfang D&G Machinery Technology Company Limited ("Langfang D&G") (as the lender), has entered into a convertible bond agreement with Zhejiang Zhengfang Asphalt Concrete Technology Limited (the "Zhengfang ACT") (as the borrower).
+It is a wholly owned subsidiary of Zhejiang Zhengfang Holding Limited, as a guarantor in the convertible bond agreement, a road construction company in Zhejiang, China which is an existing customer of Langfang D&G.

-The principal amount of the Convertible Bond is a total of RMB20 million.
-The Convertible Bond is interest-bearing at 6% per annum and the maturity date is 30 April 2024.
+The principal amount of the Convertible Bond is in a total amount of RMB20 million.
+The Convertible Bond is interest bearing at 6% per annum and the maturity date is 30 April 2024.

-During the tenure of the Convertible Bond, the Zhengfang ACT shall purchase no less than five sets of asphalt mixing plants from Langfang D&G. As at 31 December 2022, three asphalt mixing plants sales contracts have been completed (2021: two).
+During the tenure of the Convertible Bond, the Zhengfang ACT shall purchase no less than five sets of asphalt mixing plants from Langfang D&G. During the year, 2 asphalt mixing plants sales contracts have been completed (2022: 3).

-Pursuant to the Convertible Bond agreement, on 30 April 2024, Langfang D&G has the right to exercise its equity conversion option at the conversion ratio of the higher of (i) 1.5 times of the net assets of the Zhengfang ACT as at 31 December 2023 or (ii) 6 times of the weighted average of its net profits for the years ended 31 December 2022 and 2023, both of which are calculated with reference to its audited accounts prepared in accordance with the PRC generally accepted accounting principles.
+Pursuant to the convertible bond agreement, at 30 April 2024, Langfang D&G has the right to exercise its equity conversion option at the conversion ratio of the higher of (i) 1.5 times of the net assets of the Zhengfang ACT as at 31 December 2023 or (ii) 6 times of the weighted average of its net profits for the years ended 31 December 2022 and 2023, both of which are calculated with reference to its audited accounts prepared in accordance with the PRC generally accepted accounting principles.